Morning Sun Farms Microgreens

 What Are Microgreens?

-Micro-greens are young seedlings of edible vegetables and herbs harvested 7-21 days after germination, bearing a wide variety of shapes, flavors, and colors.
-Micro-greens are nutrient-dense powerhouses.
-During early development, vegetables need a full arsenal of vitamins, minerals, and antioxidants to support their growth.
+Microgreens are young seedlings of edible vegetables and herbs harvested 7-21 days after germination.
+They bear a wide variety of shapes, flavors, and colors.
+Vegetables need a full arsenal of vitamins, minerals, and antioxidants to support their growth during early development.
 Harvested so small, all of those nutrients go right to you.

-A University of Maryland and USDA study confirmed, “The micro-greens were four to forty-fold more concentrated with nutrients like vitamins C, E, and K, lutein, and beta-carotene than their mature counterparts,” according to a University researcher.
+A University of Maryland and USDA study confirmed, “The microgreens were four to forty-fold more concentrated with nutrients like vitamins C, E, and K, lutein, and beta-carotene than their mature counterparts,” according to one researcher.

-Micro-greens deliver nutrients that are important for eyes, skin, bones, healthy digestion, reducing inflammation, preventing cardiovascular disease, fighting cancer, and strengthening the immune system.
+Microgreens deliver nutrients important for eyes, skin, bones, healthy digestion, reducing inflammation, preventing cardiovascular disease, fighting cancer, and strengthening the immune system.